QR Code Security & Quishing Report 2026 — 5M Scans

 QR code generators without URL screening are effectively distribution tools for phishing.
 According to Keepnet Labs, 73% of people scan QR codes without verifying the destination URL.
 This makes the QR code generator the last line of defense between an attacker and a victim.

 Platforms with automated screening act as a security checkpoint — catching threats before they are printed, distributed, and scanned by thousands of unsuspecting users.
-For more on QR code security features, see our complete QR Code Security Guide.
+For more on QR code security features, see our complete QR Code Security Guide and our QR Code Scams and Quishing Safety Guide.

 How to Protect Your Business from QR Code Threats